meritize/concourse-dokku-resource/README.md

 #### Parameters

 * `repository`: *Required.* The path of the repository to deploy to Dokku.
 * `app`: *Required.* The name of the app to deploy.
+* `tls`: TLS certificate info.
+It's recommended to provide these using secret variables.
+Both must be provided.
+  * `cert`: The TLS certificate
+  * `key`: The TLS private key
 * `branch`: *Optional.* The branch to push.
 * `builder`: *Optional.* The dokku builder to use, such as "dockerfile" or "herokuish".
 * `environment_variables`: *Optional.* An object whose key-value pairs will be set as environment variables for the app.

 ## Development